Manuel Marani

-Manuel Marani (born 7 June 1984) is a retired football player from San Marino, who last played for S.S.
+Manuel Marani (born 7 June 1984) is a Sammarinese retired football player from San Marino, who last played for S.S.
 Murata and formerly for the San Marino national football team.

 Career

 Notably, he scored a late equalizer for San Marino against the Republic of Ireland on 7 February 2007.
 The goal nearly earned San Marino what would have been their greatest result, namely their third score draw in a competitive match and their second against a high-ranking team (the first came against Turkey, second against Latvia).
 However, Stephen Ireland scored a winner for the visitors just seconds before the end of injury time.
 He became the second player (out of 6) to score more than one goal for San Marino.